qiskit-community/qiskit-experiments/docs/tutorials/custom_experiment.rst

 the original circuit.
 This has the effect of Pauli twirling and symmetrizing the measurement readout error.

 To start, we write our own ``__init__()`` method to take as input the circuit that we want to twirl on.
-We also want to give the user the option to specify which physical qubits to run the circuit over and which qubits to measure over.
-If the user doesn't specify these options, we default both to the list of qubits starting with 0 and up to the length of the number of qubits in the circuit - 1 for both.
+We also want to give the user the option to specify which physical qubits to run the circuit over, which qubits to measure over, the number of samples to repeat, and the seed for the random generator.
+If the user doesn't specify these options, we default the qubits to the list of qubits starting with 0 and up to the length of the number of qubits in the circuit - 1 for both, and the number of samples to 10.

 .. jupyter-input::